sql-machine-learning/elasticdl/doc/parameter_server.md

 ## Delayed model updating

-In order to reduce the communication overhead between workers and pservers, we propose a stragety called delayed model updating.

-A worker runs a round of forward/backward computation using its local model, and keep the gradients in its local.
-After several rounds finishing, it push gradients to pservers.
+In order to reduce the communication overhead between workers and pservers, we propose a strategy called delayed model updating.
+A worker runs several rounds of forward/backward computation using its local model, and keep the gradients locally.
+After finishing, it pushes gradients to pservers.

 **Note**

-Since local model is only a part of global model, in some circumstance, worker still has to pull embedding vector parameter from pservers if there exits unknow item ids in a minibatch data.
+Since the local model is only a part of the global model, in some circumstance, workers still has to pull the embedding vector parameter from pservers if there exits unknow item ids in a minibatch data.
 In async mode, this will lead to relative newer embedding part parameters, but relative older other part parameters.

 ## Elastic scheduling